5 Quick Ways to Speed Up Your WordPress Site

 Luckily there are some great tools out there to help you compress your files.

 WP Smush.it, now managed and supported by WPMU DEV, automatically strips metadata from JPEGs and removes unused colors from indexed images.

 Tiny PNG is another great tool, which allows also strips un-used colors for lossy compressions.

 By reducing the number of objects in your site’s pages, you can minimize the number of HTTP requests that are required to render a page, speeding up load times.

 Optimizing your database tables is like defragging your computer or changing the oil in your car – it will help free up space and keep your database running smoothly.

 You can optimize your database tables manually using phpMyAdmin or with a plugin.

-There’s also WP-Optimize, another database cleanup and optimization tool.
-This plugin also lets you remove post revisions, comments in the spam queue, un-approved comments and items in trash.
+There’s also WP-Optimize, another database cleanup, and optimization tool.
+This plugin also lets you remove post revisions, comments in the spam queue, un-approved comments, and items in the trash.